Also under Family And Relationship LawFamily And Relationship Law Home

 According to the Family Law Act 1975, a de facto relationship exists where persons who are not legally married are “in a relationship as a couple living together on a genuine domestic basis.”

-Sometimes there is a dispute about whether a de facto relationship exists.
+Sometimes there is a dispute about whether or not a de facto relationship exists.
 If a de facto relationship does not exist, then the legal rights and entitlements to a family law property division will not arise.
 Not having rights and entitlements to a property division can be a big deal.
 It will, therefore, be of great importance to determine whether a de facto relationship exists or not in those cases where it is not immediately clear.

 The court can have regard to any or all of the following circumstances to determine the existence of a de facto relationship: